Sexual Violence Response Policy

 Note: Hotlines are for crisis intervention, resources, and referrals, and are not reporting mechanisms, meaning that disclosure on a call to a hotline does not provide information to the campus.
 Reporting individuals are encouraged to additionally contact a campus confidential or private resource so that the campus can take appropriate action in these cases.

-To disclose an incident to one of the college officials who can offer privacy and can provide information about remedies, accommodations, evidence preservation, and how to obtain resources contact one of the following:
+To disclose an incident to one of the college officials who can offer privacy and can provide information about remedies, accommodations, evidence preservation, and how to obtain resources contact:

 - John Borner, Title IX Coordinator & Dean of Student Affairs: (518) 562-4121